thomas-lefloch/p/readme.md

 # P

-A simple project management tool, for me.
+A collection of script to manage projects.
-Created to work with PowerToys Run.
+Created to be used with PowerToys Run.
-Add the scripts to your path.
+Add the scripts to your path to make them seeable by PowerToys.
 You might want to change the default projects root, which is:
 ```
 C:\Users\%USERNAME%\Documents\projects